-Certain Mortgage Loans, as of the Closing Date, have existing HOA, tax and municipal liens ("Existing Liens"), as set forth in Schedule II attached hereto.
-To the extent that any such Mortgage Loan experiences a loss within the first 36 months following the Closing Date, and the Trustee (which is Freddie Mac) confirms through reports provided by the Servicer that a portion of such loss is a direct result of an Existing Lien on that Mortgage Loan, the Seller will be required to indemnify the Trust in the amount of the applicable Existing Lien.
-However, there can be no assurance that such Mortgage Loans will not experience a loss as a direct result of an Existing Lien after the first 36 months following the Closing Date, in which case there will be no indemnity payment required to be made to the Trust for such loss.
+Certain Mortgage Loans, as of the Closing Date, have existing HOA, tax and municipal liens, as set forth in Schedule I to Appendix C attached hereto.
+To the extent that the Independent Reviewer determines that any such Mortgage Loan has suffered a loss as a direct result of an Existing Lien during the Warranty Period, the Independent Reviewer will notify the Seller and the Trust Agent.
+The Seller will be required to indemnify the Trust for such loss.
+However, there can be no assurance that such Mortgage Loans will experience a loss as a direct result of an Existing Lien after the Warranty Period, in which case the Seller would not be required to indemnify the Trust for such loss.

-Values of Mortgaged Properties Securing the Mortgage Loans May Have Declined Since Origination

-As of the Cut-off Date, the weighted average loan age from origination (based on the Unpaid Principal Balance) of the Mortgage Loans was approximately 119 months.
-Since the time of origination, the value of the mortgaged property relating to any Mortgage Loan may have declined, and in some cases may have declined significantly.
-As a result, the value of any such mortgaged property as of the Cut-off Date may be less than the

-Unpaid Principal Balance of the applicable Mortgage Loan.
+Values of Mortgaged Properties Securing the Mortgage Loans May Have Declined Since Origination and in some cases may have declined significantly.
+As a result, the value of any such mortgaged property as of the Cut-Off Date may be less than the Unpaid Principal Balance of the applicable Mortgage Loan.
 If any such mortgaged property were to be liquidated when the value of the mortgaged property was less than the Unpaid Principal Balance of the applicable Mortgage Loan, it is likely that the Trust would recover an amount less than such Unpaid Principal Balance, which could in the absence of the Guarantee on the Offered Certificates, result in losses on the Offered Certificates.